-The Company expects to continue to be able to meet all obligations as they become due using some or all of the following sources of liquidity: cash flow generated from operations, existing cash and cash equivalents on hand, net proceeds from the sale of the London medical facility and additional borrowing capacity under the revolving demand facilities.
+The Company expects to continue to be able to meet all obligations as they become due using some or all of the following sources of liquidity: cash flow generated from operations, existing cash and cash equivalents on hand, and additional borrowing capacity under the revolving demand facilities.
 In addition, subject to market conditions, the Company may raise additional funding through equity financing.
 The Company believes that its capital structure will provide financial flexibility to pursue future growth strategies.
 However, the Company's ability to fund operating expenses and debt service requirements will depend on, among other things, future operating performance, which will be affected by general economic, industry, financial and other factors beyond the Company's control (see Risk Factors below).